Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 In addition to the Token Metadata Program, Metaplex provides Candy Machine v2.
 Candy Machine v2 leverages the Token Metadata Program to create tokens, manage their metadata, and customize their distribution.

-You can use explore the tools Metaplex offers by viewing the [Metaplex repository](https://github.com/metaplex-foundation/metaplex.git).
+You can explore the tools Metaplex offers by viewing the [Metaplex repository](https://github.com/metaplex-foundation/metaplex.git).
 We'll go over the basic Candy Machine v2 CLI commands here in the Overview and then walk through actually executing them in the Demo.

 ## Create an NFT with Metaplex